microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 Description
 -----------

-We propose to add the concept of Ergonomics Profiles, while naming the existing default ergonomics as `balanced`, and adding a second profile called `dedicated` for when the JVM is to run under environments with resources dedicated to it.
+We propose to add the concept of Ergonomics Profiles, while naming the existing default ergonomics as `shared`, and adding a second profile called `dedicated` for when the JVM is to run under environments with resources dedicated to it.
 New profiles may be added in the future.

 **_Selecting a profile_**

 To select a profile, we propose a new flag:

-    -XX:ErgonomicsProfile=<balanced|dedicated>
+    -XX:ErgonomicsProfile=<shared|dedicated>

 Users may also select a profile by setting this flag in the environment variable `JAVA_TOOL_OPTIONS`.

 **_Default profile selection_**

-The `balanced` ergonomics profile will be selected by default.
+The `shared` ergonomics profile will be selected by default.

 If the JVM beleives it is running in a dedicated environment (e.g., containers) then the `dedicated` profile will be activated.

-**_Balanced profile_**
+**_Shared profile_**

-The `balanced` profile is what the HotSpot JVM does today in terms of default ergonomics.
+The `shared` profile is what the HotSpot JVM does today in terms of default ergonomics.

 **_Dedicated profile_**